SturmB/ansible-dotfiles/docs/wsl.rst

 This process will download all necessary components for the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install>`__ and install them.
 For the linux operating system, it will install Ubuntu, then customize the shell exactly how I like it.
 It will also install Windows Terminal and customize it.
 Finally, if keeping WSL on the main ``C:`` drive is unfeasible (due to how large it can become), instructions are included at the bottom for moving it to a different location.

 For most of the steps listed below, you can follow the `official tutorial <https://docs.microsoft.com/en-us/windows/wsl/setup/environment>`__ instead.
 In fact, it is likely that they will be kept more up-to-date than these instructions.
-For instructions that are *not* in the aforementioned link, look for some special mark that I'll decide upon later.

 **********
 Enable WSL